PuzzleDude98/Fire-Safety/greasefire.md

 <br>
 <img src="WaterOnFire.gif" alt="bruh its broken sry">
 <br>
 Fire extinguishers are also bad.
-Not only will you have a grease fire, now you mjust shot it across the room and into the wall!
+Not only will you have a grease fire, now you just shot it across the room and into the wall!
 <br>
 The proper